-Unfortunately, some financial advisors when they are not being closely watched will take advantage of retirees, elderly persons, widows, and unsophisticated investors that trust the financial advisor to properly handle their money and investments.
+Unfortunately, some financial service professionals including wealth managers take wealth from their clients.
+More specifically, some of these financial professionals when they are not being closely watched will take advantage of retirees, elderly persons, widows, and unsophisticated investors.
+Further, these wealth managers and others who take advantage of senior investors commonly target woman over the age of 70 years old.
+They also often take advantage of those who trust the wealth manager and banks to properly handle their money and investments.

 Finally, in Lee v.
 Hasson, 2007 WL 236899 (Tex.
 App.Houston [14th Dist.]
 January 30, 2007, pet. denied), the Fourteenth Court of Appeals in Houston found sufficient evidence of a confidential relationship to support the imposition of fiduciary duties.
 There, a financial advisor had a long-standing personal relationship with the client, they had vacationed together, and the client had relied upon him for support and advice during the clients divorce.